wsjung0516/rxjs/index.md

 ### Technic2:
-1. 3 step nested object, parent has children (nested objects) and children has childrend (nested objects)
+1. Nested object with 3 layers, parent has children (nested objects) and child has grandchildren (nested objects).
 2. There are many parents,
-3. Grand children has a image address
+3. A grandchild node has an image address.
 4. Finally, image addresses need to be saved as a file, which has all the relation from parent to child.

 ![](assets/images/technic2-1.png)